FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: ON-BODY FEEDBACK FOR STRENGTH TRAINING

 To understand the needs and challenges of on-body feedback systems for strength training, we conducted a co-design workshop study with novice trainees, supported and informed by expert trainers.
 To achieve that goal, we have to prepare materials for the study including technology probe and worksheets, that will cover comprehensive space of strength training.

-We focused on a set of upper-body strength exercises where errors could lead to injury, to scope the study.
+We focused on a set of upper-body strength exercises where errors could compromise safety, to scope the study.
 Although not full-body, the selected exercises encompass a broad range of movement demands in strength training, offering insights that can largely generalize to other body regions and exercises.
 The representative set included five exercises: dumbbell front hold, dumbbell incline fly, bench press, lateral raise, and Arnold press.
 Each exercise highlighted a distinct movement error risk, such as posture holding, range of motion (ROM), inter-limb balance, tempo, or complex transitions.
-Further details about injury risks are shown in Fig.~\ref{fig:graphdesignspace}.
+Further details about safety-relevant factors are shown in Figure~\ref{fig:graphdesignspace}.